OWASP/CheatSheetSeries/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md

 **OWASP Cipher String 'B'** (Broad compatibility to browsers, check the compatibility to other protocols before using it, e.g. IMAPS):

 * Recommended if you solely control the server, the clients use their browsers and if you check the compatibility before using it for other protocols than https.
-* Includes solely the strongest and stronger [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) ciphers
+* Includes solely the strongest and stronger [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) ciphers.
 * Protocols: `TLSv1.2` (and newer or better).
 * Oldest known clients that are compatible: Android 4.4.2, BingPreview Jan 2015, Chrome 30/Win 7, Chrome 34/OS X, Edge 12/Win 10, Firefox 27/Win 8, Googlebot Feb 2015, IE11/Win 7, IE 11/WinPhone 8.1, Java8b132, OpenSSL 1.0.1e, Opera 17/Win 7, Safari 5/iOS 5.1.1, Safari 7/OS X 10.9, Yahoo Slurp Jun 2014, YandexBot Sep 2014